Your First Production Resume

 • "freestyle": optional information that doesn't fit anywhere else

 A casual writing style is fine, in the letter and the resume too.
 The reader is not a bank loan officer; she is probably a young film professional who remembers going after her first film job, just like you.
 The letter can be as short as one or two paragraphs.
 There is no need to restate what's in the resume.
 And the more your personality comes through, the better.

 In a film production office, the first person to see your resume is usually the production coordinator.
 On the Texas Film Commission's Job Hotline, find out who the coordinator is for that project and send to her by name.
 That's much better than "To Whom It May Concern," and it establishes you as someone who pays attention to details.

 Within the first sentence or two, state which department you're applying for.
 That way, your resume will go straight to that department head, rather than to the Miscellaneous Pile.
 To quote a production coordinator: "It's always the biggest pile, and it's the pile you don't want to be in."
-Later in this document, under "Delivering Your Resume," we'll discuss how to stay out of the dreaded miscellaneous pile, while getting your resume seen by each department head.
+Later in this document, under "Delivering Your Resume," we will discuss how to stay out of the dreaded miscellaneous pile, while getting your resume seen by each department head.